Dragonmystic707/exalted-reincarnated/docs/Solars.md

 ### Twilight

-The Twilight's mind brims with possibilities unseen to others.
+The Twilight’s mind brims with possibilities unseen to others.
 Spending a Strife Point, the Twilight predicts a sequence of events that they, and their companions, may take to bring about their desired result in a scene.
 The Storyteller must accept this prediction as fact when crafting